Episode 49. Transforming schools and autism therapy: A conversation with Dr. Nancy Marshall

 Foundations for Divergent Minds

-“People have the right to communicate in the method that is best for them, period.”
-An Interview with Derek Burrow
+Episode 2: “People have the right to communicate in the method that is best for them, period.”
+An Interview with D. Burrow

-For this episode, I interviewed Derek Burrow, an Ottawa-based librarian, writer and tabletop RPG player who is part of a movement to normalize AAC and increase accessibility to it.
+For this episode, I interviewed D. Burrow, an Ottawa-based librarian, writer and tabletop RPG player who is part of a movement to normalize AAC and increase accessibility to it.

 Listen at the audio link below, or on Stitcher here or on iTunes here